SamJB123/three-text/README.md

 Lower penalty/tolerance values produce tighter spacing but may fail to find acceptable breaks for challenging text

-#### Single-word line detection
+#### Short line detection

-By default, the library detects and prevents short single-word lines (words occupying less than 50% of the line width on non-final lines) by iteratively applying emergency stretch.
+By default, the library detects and prevents short lines (lines with 3 or fewer words occupying less than 75% of the line width on non-final lines) by iteratively applying emergency stretch.
 This can be disabled if needed:

 ```javascript
 const text = await Text.create({